buthelezigugulethu9-coder/Bright-TV-case-study/README.md

-# Bright-TV-case-study
-This is a project about analysing the viewership stats of Bright TV
+This project is about usership and viwerships